A typical week:

 The College requires all students to carry adequate medical insurance to help cover the extra expenses of medical treatment that is not covered by our Health Services.
 All medical insurance policies must be from a U.S. domestic insurance company.
 Medical insurance is mandatory for all students at RISD, including summer students.
 If you do not have medical insurance from a U.S. domestic insurance company, you may purchase a six(6)-week short-term medical insurance policy for $156.
 Note: This fee is separate from the $155 RISD Health Center fee that is mandatory for all students.
 The short-term medical insurance fee is paid directly to University Health Plans.
 To assist in providing you with the coverage you will need during your summer studies at RISD, we have contracted with University Health Plans Insurance Program to offer the Pre-College Student Health Insurance Plan.
 The Plan includes a local and national network of preferred providers, and is designed to be an affordable option.
 You can review the plan by visiting the University Health Plans website and select “Pre-College Program Student.”
 Should you have questions regarding the Pre-College Student Health Insurance Plan or to enroll, please contact Marcia O’Neill at University Health Plans at 800-437-6448, ext.116.

-The following 2017 information and required Forms + Documentation will be available by early February, 2017:
+The following 2017 information and required Forms + Documentation will be available in early April 2017:

 All Pre-College students must attend the Pre-College Check-In and orientation on Saturday, June 25.
 Students and their families may check in anytime that day from 9:00am to 2:30pm.
 Orientation starts at 3:00pm.